 They are the ones who reached out to us.
-They understood the need to transform their approach to development and deployment.
+They understood the need to transform their approach to development and mainframe application deployment process.
 They knew this transformation would give them the ability to deliver new mainframe applications faster and at a higher quality.

 It was the actual on-the-ground mainframe application teams that we had to convince to make these changes.